MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/app-caching-in-teams-meeting.md

 ## Enable app caching

-To enable app caching in your apps in Teams meeting side panel, follow the steps:
+To enable app caching for your app to be cached in the meeting side panel, follow the steps:

 1. Use `contentUrl` and `entityId` passed into the load handler to route to the correct page within your app and invoke `notifySuccess` or `notifyFailure` to notify Teams client that the app initialization flow is complete.